aws/aws-cli/awscli/examples/ecs/list-task-definition-families.rst

 	    ]
 	}

-**To filter your registered task definition families**
+**To filter the registered task definition families**

-This example command lists the task definition revisions that start with "hpcc".
+The following example shows how to list the task definition revisions that start with "hpcc".

 Command::